 The book deals directly with clinical depression and suicide.
 The approach is realistic and secular, focusing on the biological and emotional reality of mental illness.
 The resolution is hopeful but grounded: it does not promise a 'cure,' but it validates the importance of seeking help and finding resilience.

-A thoughtful, perhaps introverted teenager who has experienced a loss in the family and is starting to ask 'Why?' and 'Will this happen to me?'
+A thoughtful, perhaps introverted teenager who has experienced a loss in the family and is starting to ask 'Why?' and 'Will I experience depression or suicidal thoughts?'
 It is perfect for a teen who finds solace in nature and needs to see their internal struggle mirrored in a physical adventure.

 Parents should be aware that the descriptions of the uncle's depression are vivid.
-It is best to read this alongside the teen or be available to discuss the concept of genetic predisposition versus destiny.
+It is best to read this alongside the teen or be available to discuss the possibility of inheriting depression and to reassure your teen that having a genetic predisposition does not mean they are destined to experience the same struggles as their uncle.
+It's important to emphasize that seeking help and developing coping mechanisms can significantly alter their path.
 A parent might notice their teen becoming increasingly withdrawn, obsessive about a hobby, or asking pointed questions about a relative's cause of death or 'sadness.'

 Younger teens (12-13) will likely focus on the survival and adventure aspects of the caving trip.
-Older teens (15-17) will deeply feel the weight of Phoebe's identity crisis and her fear of the future.
+Older teens (15-17) will deeply feel the weight of Phoebe's fear about her mental health and her future.

 Phoebe is a fifteen-year-old girl grieving the death of her Uncle Brian, who died by suicide.
 Brian was a geologist who introduced Phoebe to the world of caving.
 As she navigates her sophomore year, Phoebe is haunted by the fear that her own mood swings and her uncle's clinical depression are part of an inescapable family legacy.
 When she goes on a caving expedition, she gets separated from her group.
 In the solitude of the cave, she must use her survival skills and face her deepest internal fears to find her way back to the surface.